SystemsApproach/tcpcc/variants.rst

 (OWD)* grows too large.
 It does this by temporarily holding packets at the sender (rather than letting them occupy an in-network buffer) whenever OWD is greater than some threshold.
-The On-Ramp shim is then composed with an existing congestion control algorithm, that later of which continues to worry about reaching equilibrium for long-term flows.
+The On-Ramp shim is then composed with an existing congestion control algorithm, which continues to work towards reaching equilibrium for long-term flows.
 On-Ramp has been shown to work with several existing congestion control algorithms, including DCTCP.